xyz2b/rabbitmq_exporter/README.md

 * LOG_LEVEL:       "info", // can be "debug", "info", "warning", "error", "fatal", or "panic"
 * CAFILE:          "ca.pem", // default is ca.pem.
 If file does not exist it will be ignored.
 * SKIPVERIFY:      false or 0, true or 1 // will skip hostname/certificate check at all
+* SKIP_QUEUES:     "^$", // regex, matching queue names are not exported (useful for short-lived rpc queues)

 Example